kubernetes-sigs/kube-scheduler-simulator/README.md

 ### Simulator

-Simulator is the simulated scheduler + the HTTP server which mainly for the web UI.
+Simulator is kube-apiserver + scheduler + the HTTP server which mainly for the web UI.

 There are several ways to integrate your scheduler into the simulator.
 See [integrate-your-scheduler.md](simulator/docs/integrate-your-scheduler.md).